 There are no findings of disproportionately greater housing need among Hispanic households for Wisconsin.
+Data describing the housing needs of Hispanic households includes all households in both CDBG entitlement and non-entitlement areas.
 This is particularly important for this Consolidated Plan because in the non-entitlement portion of the State (which excludes Dane, Milwaukee and Waukesha counties along with communities with populations over 50,000) the largest racial or ethnic minority are persons of Hispanic origin at 2.77%.